-Lead by 2012 IEEE-USA Vice President Gary Blank, IEEE-USA's Career and Member Services encompasses programs designed to support IEEE U.S. member and their careers, assist them in employment and career transition, enhance their professional status and recognition, and help sustain the engineering educational pipeline.
+Lead by 2013 IEEE-USA Vice President Eric Ackerman, IEEE-USA's Career and Member Services encompasses programs designed to support IEEE U.S. member and their careers, assist them in employment and career transition, enhance their professional status and recognition, and help sustain the engineering educational pipeline.
 Specific program offerings include:

-Consultants Services: IEEE-USA's Consultants Services program consists of a directory of local IEEE Consultants Networks, annual consultants workshops and publications, and the online Consultants Database.
+Consultants Services: IEEE-USA's Consultants Services program coordinates and supports the IEEE Consultants Network, providing various products and services including a directory of local IEEE Consultants Networks, annual consultants workshops and publications, and the online Consultants Database.
 The database is a fee-based listing service that connects technical consultants with potential clients, including a questionnaire-based tool that matches consultants to projects.
-2011 priorities include promoting formation of new local networks, expanding usage of the recently enhanced IEEE-USA Consultants Database and publishing the 2011 Consultants Profile based on survey data.